 F1.
-Percentage of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2020 who fit the following categories:
+Percentage of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2021 who fit the following categories:

-First-Time, First-Year (Freshman) Students All Degree- Seeking Undergraduates Percent who are from out of state (exclude international/ nonresident aliens) 1 17% 18% Percent of men who join fraternities 2 0% 0% Percent of women who join sororities 2 0% 0% Percent who live in college-owned, -operated, or -affiliated housing 2 75% 85% Percent who live off campus or commute 2 25% 15% Percent of students age 25 and older 1% 4% Average age of full-time students 19 21 Average age of all students (full- and part-time) 19 21 Notes: 1 Based upon students' state of residence at time of admission.
-The percent represents the proportion of out-of-state students in the cohort excluding all international/nonresident aliens.
-2 Based upon information provided by the Office of Housing.
+First-Time, First-Year (Freshman) Students All Degree- Seeking Undergraduates Percent who are from out of state (exclude international/ nonresident aliens) 82% 81% Percent who are rom out-of-state (excluding international and NRAs) 18% 19% Percent of men who join fraternities 0% 0% Percent of women who join sororities 0% 0% Percent who live in college-owned, -operated, or -affiliated housing 89% 74% Percent who live off campus or commute 11% 26% Percent of students age 25 and older 0% 4% Average age of full-time students 18 21 Average age of all students (full- and part-time) 18 21 Notes: Based upon students' state of residence at time of admission out-of-state students in the cohort excluding all internation Based upon information provided by the Office of Housin onal/nonresident aliens. tion of